zzzz465/Rimworld-automatic-mod-sorter/readme.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=1055485938&searchtext=megafauna

 the description says:

-====
-Megafauna will automatically detect and patch both A Dog Said... by SpoonShortage (so you can cure old wounds of your animals and install bionic parts on them) and Giddy-up! by Roolo (which means that you can ride your animals!), so make sure to make it load after those mods.
+>Megafauna will automatically detect and patch both A Dog Said... by >SpoonShortage (so you can cure old wounds of your animals and >install bionic parts on them) and Giddy-up! by Roolo (which means >that you can ride your animals!), so make sure to make it load after >those mods.
-====

 nothing refer to mod conflict, and no hugslib require. and always put mod under 'A dog said...' and 'Giddy up! core' 'A dog said...' is the Core mod in other mod. so it will be in 3~6.